varunshaji98/investsavvy/docs/ci-cd.md

       run: |
         docker push -a ghcr.io/varunshaji98/investsavvy
 ```
 Once pushed into registry, the packages are available at [ghcr.io/varunshaji98/investsavvy](ghcr.io/varunshaji98/investsavvy).
-Images are tagged with both `current_timestamp` and `latest` and the latest tagged image changes with each successful commit job.
+Images are tagged with both `current_timestamp` and `latest`; the latest tagged image changes with each successful commit job.

 >**Note**: GitHub Container Registry only provides 500MB free, and the registry needs to be cleaned regularly.
 Data transfers are unlimited if its through GitHub Actions, otherwise data out is limited to 2GB per month.

 ![GitHub Container Registry](images/investsavvy-ghcr.png)

 ## JOB 2: automated-api-tests

+Automated API unit tests are performed on the newly dockerized backend server using Postman CLI.

 ### Postman Command Line Integration (CLI)